7 Signs Your Partner Is Selfish in Bed—and How to Try to Fix It

 The opposite can occur, too, Skyler explains, where you or your partner might withdraw from sex.
 This can also be selfish, as it’s an unwillingness to keep the intimacy alive (especially if this becomes a chronic issue).
 It's important to find that in-between and learn to work together to connect intimately and be attentive to each other’s sexual needs.

-Frequently Asked Questions About A Partner Who Is Selfish In Bed
+Frequently Asked Questions About a Partner Who Is Selfish in Bed

-What can I do about a selfish partner?
+1. What can I do about a selfish partner?

 "Say something like, 'I’ve been doing some reflecting on my personal sexual boundaries and our sex life.
-I’m wondering if we can have a talk about how we can balance both of our desires, sexual needs, foreplay, and aftercare more,'" advises Golob.
+I’m wondering if we can have a talk about how we can balance both of our desires, sexual needs, foreplay, and aftercare more,'" she says.
 Simply asking if your partner is open to speaking about the issue now or at a later date is a great first step.
 Golob also mentions that it's important to do this without your phone in hand or the TV on in the background.

-When should you walk away from a selfish partner?
+2. When should you walk away from a selfish partner?

 If you've tried to speak to your partner about their selfishness at least two to three times and they aren't willing to have the conversation, it's time to walk away.
 "They’re not prioritizing you, so you have to," says Golob.
 "Walk away if you feel like nothing has changed and if you’ve voiced this opinion for quite some time.
 When you feel like you’re running in circles, stop."

-What causes a selfish lover?
+3. What causes a selfish lover?

 There are many reasons why someone might be a selfish lover.
 "There’s toxic masculinity when it comes to the patriarchy with cishet couples, family of origin dynamics with not seeing what a healthy relationship is like, lack of affection growing up, lack of emotional awareness and skills, and also learning how to be in a sexual relationship as well," explains Golob.
 Different attachment styles, lack of communication skills, and unhealthy past relationships can all contribute to present selfish behaviors.

-Do selfish partners ever change?
+4. Do selfish partners ever change?

 Here's the good news: Selfish people, including selfish lovers, can change—if they want to.
-"If this is an individual goal, and the person wants their relationships or marriage to work bad enough, they’ll do anything to change," says Golob.
+"If this is an individual goal, and the person wants their relationships or marriage to work badly enough, they’ll do anything to change," says Golob.
 A shift in mindset is necessary, and you or your partner may need to make sacrifices.
 Both people need to speak their mind and say exactly what they are looking for in a partner.
 "You’ve got to prioritize you, your relationship, and your sexual wellness.
-If you don’t do show up for you, don’t expect anyone else to," adds Golob.
+If you don't show up for you, don’t expect anyone else to," adds Golob.

-Is it ever OK to be selfish in bed?
+5. Is it ever OK to be selfish in bed?

 At times, it's fine to be more selfish in bed.
 But don't make it a habit.
 "In a healthy sexual relationship, it's important to strike a balance between your own desires and those of your partner," says neuropsychologist Sanam Hafeez, PsyD, director of Comprehend the Mind.
 "This involves open communication to understand each other's needs and boundaries, as well as a willingness to give and receive pleasure in a mutually satisfying way.
 Consent, respect, and empathy are crucial elements in any sexual relationship."

-How do I stop being a selfish lover?
+6. How do I stop being a selfish lover?

 Now, if you're reading this article because you're thinking, wait, am I selfish in bed? there are things you can do to create more balance in your relationship.

-"Prioritize foreplay: Invest time in foreplay to build emotional and physical connection.
+Prioritize foreplay: Invest time in foreplay to build emotional and physical connection.
 Focus on kissing, touching, and other forms of intimacy before moving on to more sexual activities," says Dr. Hafeez.

 Mutual satisfaction: Remember that sex isn't all about you.
 Aim to please and do things that will turn on your partner in addition to yourself.